miraclew/ssql/README.md

 # ssql
-ssql provide some simple methods to make it easier to work with SQL in GO.
+ssql package provide some simple methods to make it easier to work with SQL in GO.

+ssql is not a full featured ORM library, it's a simple wrapper of standard database/sql package

 ## Example